phstc/phstc.github.com/_posts/2014-11-29-sqs-to-the-rescue.md

 SQS is cheap, you don't need to worry about managing your queue services, setup Redis etc.

-Keep your focus on your workers/jobs (which should be the most important to you) and let Amazon to take care of the infrastructure, it works!
+Keep your focus on your workers/jobs (which should be the most important to you) and let Amazon take care of the infrastructure, it works!